 key pieces of information (for instance how data has been

 pre-processed).
 Moreover, we encourage the use of stronger tools like permutation tests and our demonstration can be considered as a promotion of the same.
-Such tests help the analysis to get \textit{rid of assumptions}, thereby shifting the focus from debate on assumptions to actual anomalies present and to better understanding of individual
+Such tests help the analysis to validate data without introducing any assumptions, thereby shifting the focus from debate on assumptions to actual present anomalies and to a better understanding of each individual

-investigator's data (besides the RTS) as to how do they compare to the general data pool.
+investigator's data (besides the RTS) as to how they compare to the general data pool.

 At the end of our review, we do believe that there is a significant evidence that RTS has suspicious data, but we suggest the authors to collect additional material and investigate more, since some of our tests suggest that other investigator's